On this week-long cruise you will explore the Islands of the Grenadines on one of our swift, stable, spacious catamarans.

 Whilst the aim of these cruises is to offer guests the opportunity to pass an internationally recognised certification on board an ocean-going yacht, we also remember that this is a vacation – and thus leisure time will be available for swimming, snorkelling, diving, or exploring ashore.
 The Instructor will run the course at the pace of the guests, with their safety and comfort of prime importance and guests will have every opportunity to participate in the planning of the itinerary and daily schedule.

 We will do our best to match up guests with similar objectives and to enable them to achieve the level of certification that equates to their experience.
-Because of the small number of guests on board the yacht (usually no more than 4 plus the Instructor, though we may occasionally take a 5th guest, and, on request, if the guests all know one another, then we will take a 6th) instruction is highly personalised and therefore differing levels of experience amongst the guests does not necessarily present a problem.
+Instruction is highly personalized and therefore differing levels of experience amongst the guests does not necessarily present a problem.

 Students usually meet up with the Instructor around 10.30 a.m. on the Sunday.
 You’ll then board the yacht, stow your gear and be given a vessel orientation and safety briefings.
 After lunch, the yacht will set sail for Admiralty Bay, Bequia, only an hour across the channel.